AnthonySuper/AnthonySuper.github.io/blog/_posts/2018-03-21-templates-and-optimization.markdown

 Recently, I've been working on a 2D game.
 Full-time, in fact: I recently graduated early, and I figured I might as well take a year and a half to work on this project before getting a "real" job.
 I initially started creating a game in Unity, however, I quickly realized that I didn't actually like the engine.
-At all, in fact.
+I actually *disliked* it fairly heavily, and it was hurting my productivity.
 So, naturally, my next thought was to code the game from scratch.

 The natural choice for this was C++.
-I [messed around with making a 2D engine before](https://anthony.noided.media/blog/programming/c++/ruby/2016/05/12/mruby-cpp-and-template-magic.html) and enjoyed it.
+I [messed around with making a 2D engine before](https://anthony.noided.media/blog/programming/c++/ruby/2016/05/12/mruby-cpp-and-template-magic.html) and enjoyed it, even if I didn't actually get very far.
 I took a bit of a different approach this time, intentionally trying to make a *game* instead of an *engine*.
 However, that doesn't mean that I don't occasionally encounter engine-dev-related problems.
 One interesting recent one: optimizing a component of my ECS system.